matthew-brett/jljb/README.md

 That command will:

-* Look for suitable `_config.yml` configuration in your specified configuration directory (defaulting to current directory).
+* Look for suitable `_config.yml` configuration in the current directory, or at a location you specify.
 * It then looks in the configuration for a `jupyterlite` section, and within that section looks for these values (default if not specified):